browserengineering/book/book/scheduling-and-threading.md

     Time in raster-and-draw on average: 66ms
     Time in render on average: 20ms

-Over a total of 100 frames of animation, the browser spent about 66ms rastering and drawing per frame.
-Therefore, moving that to a second thread has the potential to reduce total rendering time from 88ms to 66ms by running the two halves in parallel.
+Over a total of 100 frames of animation, the browser spent abou 20ms in `render` and aboutt 66ms in `raster_and_draw` per animation frame.
+Therefore, moving `raster_and_draw` to a second thread has the potential to reduce total rendering time from 88ms to 66ms by running the two operations in parallel.
 In addition, there would only be a 20ms delay to any other main-thread task that wants to run after rendering.

 ::: {.further}